5. The Notion of the Religious World That: “The God That The Church of Almighty God Believes in Is a Regular Human Being”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Essence of the Flesh Inhabited by God

 He who is God incarnate shall possess the essence of God, and He who is God incarnate shall possess the expression of God.
 Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.
 Flesh that does not have the essence of God is decidedly not the incarnate God; of this there is no doubt.
 If man intends to inquire into whether it is God’s incarnate flesh, then he must corroborate this from the disposition He expresses and the words He speaks.
 Which is to say, to corroborate whether or not it is God’s incarnate flesh, and whether or not it is the true way, one must discriminate on the basis of His essence.
 And so, in determining whether it is the flesh of God incarnate, the key lies in His essence (His work, His utterances, His disposition, and many other aspects), rather than external appearance.
 If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant.
 External appearance cannot determine essence; what’s more, the work of God can never conform to the notions of man.
 Did not Jesus’ outward appearance run counter to the notions of man?
 Were not His countenance and dress unable to provide any clues as to His true identity?
 Did not the earliest Pharisees oppose Jesus precisely because they merely looked at His external appearance, and did not take to heart the words in His mouth?
 It is My hope that each and every brother and sister who seeks the appearance of God will not repeat the tragedy of history.
 You must not become the Pharisees of modern times and nail God to the cross again.
 You should carefully consider how to welcome the return of God, and you should have a clear mind regarding how to be someone who submits to the truth.
 This is the responsibility of everyone who is waiting for Jesus to return riding upon a cloud.
 We should rub our spiritual eyes to make them clear, and not become mired in words of exaggerated fantasy.
-We should think about the practical work of God, and take a look at the practical aspect of God.
-Do not get carried away or lose yourselves in daydreams, always longing for the day when the Lord Jesus, riding upon a cloud, suddenly descends among you, and takes you who have never known or seen Him, and who do not know how to do His will.
+We should think about the realistic work of God, and take a look at the practical aspect of God.
+Do not get carried away or lose yourselves in daydreams, always longing for the day when the Lord Jesus, riding upon a cloud, suddenly descends among you, and takes you who have never known or seen Him, and who do not know how to follow His will.
 It is better to think upon more practical matters!

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface